jzarazaga/StoryMaps/README.md

 ![sidecar.png](./media/sidecar.png)

-Add a sub-heading: Strategic Pillar and add a series of images of the univeristy.
+Add a sub-heading: Strategic Pillar and add a series of images of the univeristy:.

 Eventually you'll want one for each pillar, but we can re-arrange them later.